linucksrox/hugoblog/content/post/kubernetes-talos-upgrades.md

 - `curl -sL https://talos.dev/install | sh` (this gets the latest version)
   - You can also download a specific release from https://github.com/siderolabs/talos/releases, e.g. `curl -LJO https://github.com/siderolabs/talos/releases/download/v1.8.3/talosctl-linux-amd64`
 - Verify: `talosctl version --client`

+I like to update my local talosconfig repo which was used to deploy the original Talos cluster and also includes secrets used to recover in case of any problems.
+This is a good time to update the factory image in controlplane.yaml and worker.yaml for any new nodes you deploy.

 That's it!